 - COMFORTABLE PUMPING FOR MORE MILK: Clinically proven to increase milk...

-The Medela’s New Pump in Style with MaxFlow is a double electric breast pump designed for moms that want to power pump or need to pump exclusively.
+The Medela’s New Pump in Style with MaxFlow is a double electric breast pump designed for moms that want to do cluster pumping or are exclusively pumping.
 It has a closed system with overflow protection.

-There are 10 adjustable vacuum levels so you can have comfortable suction every time you pump.
-The parts are easy to clean and assemble, making this an efficient and easy-to-use breast pump.
+There are ten adjustable vacuum levels to have comfortable suction for all of your power pumping sessions.
+The pump parts are easy to clean and assemble, making this an efficient and easy-to-use breast pump.

 2. Bellababy Double Electric Breast Feeding Pumps